Information for Employers

 WHY RECRUIT AT GEORGIA LAW?

-The University of Georgia School of Law is consistently regarded as one of the nation's top law schools, currently ranked among the top 14 public law schools in the nation by U.S. News & World Report.
-Georgia Law offers both Juris Doctor and Master of Laws degrees, in addition to five joint degree programs.
+The University of Georgia School of Law is consistently regarded as one of the nation's top law schools, currently ranked among the top 11 public law schools in the nation by U.S. News & World Report.
+Georgia Law offers the Juris Doctor, Master of Laws and the Master in the Study of Law degrees, in addition to five joint degree programs.
 Georgia Law graduates have one of the lowest debt to starting salary ratios in the nation.
-It was named as one of the top 5 "Best Value" law schools in November of 2011 by the National Jurist.
-In December 2010, the fifth Georgia Law graduate in seven years was selected to clerk for the U.S. Supreme Court.
+Six Georgia Law graduates have served as U.S. Supreme Court judicial clerks in the last nine years.

 PRACTICAL SKILLS TRAINING